Nina Tassler was named Chairman, CBS Entertainment, in February 2014. She reports directly to Leslie Moonves, President and CEO, CBS Corporation.

 In May 2011, Tassler was honored by the Jewish Federation of Greater Los Angeles for her work as Chairman of the Federation's entertainment division.
 Additionally, she serves on the Board of Jewish Family Services and is a member of the Ambassador Council of the Geena Davis Institute on Gender in Media.

-Currently, she serves on the Board of Directors for the Academy of Television Arts and Sciences Foundation, and is also a member of the Board of Trustees for Boston University.
+Currently, she serves on the Academy of Television Arts & Sciences Executive Committee and on the Board of Directors of the Academy Foundation.
+She is also a member of the Board of Trustees for Boston University.

-Tassler is a graduate of Boston University, majoring in Theater, and began her career assisting in all aspects of running the Roundabout Theatre Company in New York City, Manhattan's only regional theater.
+After graduating Boston University with a major in Theater, Tassler began her career assisting in all aspects of running the Roundabout Theatre Company in New York City, Manhattan's only regional theater.

 She is married to director Jerry Levine and has two children.